Karthikck01/React-music-app/README.md

 A big thank you to the following individuals and organizations who contributed to SoundFusion:

-- Artist Name - For their incredible music that forms the heart of SoundFusion.
+- Music owners - For their incredible music that forms the heart of SoundFusion.

 - API Provider  - For their seamless API integration that brings music to life on our platform.